-They will follow up on missed rent payments, and some also offer contract renewals and reassess rent prices based on market changes, renegotiating rent rates with existing tenants where needed.
+These agents will follow up on missed rent payments, and some also offer contract renewals and reassess rent prices based on market changes, renegotiating rent rates with existing tenants where needed.

-With a full management letting service, make sure you’re clear what the agency has to run by you and what they’re just expected to do.
+With a full management letting service, make sure you’re clear what the agency has to run by you and what they’re expected just to do.
 For example, ‘full management’ can mean that they will carry out any emergency repairs without checking with you first.

 Read our landlord responsibilities guide to see where your responsibilities as the landlord lie alongside those of any letting agency you decide to work with.

 Agreeing the market value rent you’ll charge tenants should be included in any three of the services you decide to go for.
-Some letting agents might also offer you a free rental valuation before you agree to work together.
+Some lettings agents might also offer you a free rental valuation before you agree to work together.

 Make sure you understand the fee conditions before signing – if a tenant does end up staying longer than their contract then you need to know whether or not the agency expects commission on this.

 Full management fees: Full property management fees will typically cost landlords around 10-15% of the monthly rent collected.
 This can be higher in London.
-For longer tenancy contracts where you’re getting guaranteed rent for longer, it could be worth seeing if your letting agent will come down on the price.
+For longer tenancy contracts where you’re getting guaranteed rent for longer, it could be worth seeing if your lettings agent will come down on the price.

-Letting agents will normally operate on a “no let, no fee” basis, just like the sale of a house.
+Lettings agents will normally operate on a “no let, no fee” basis, just like the sale of a house.

-You’ll also want to check what services you’ll have to pay extra for, as some agents won’t include things like inventories, rent reviews and renewals, gas safety certificates, vacant room charges and check-ins in their set fees.
+You’ll also want to check what services you’ll have to pay extra for, as some agents won’t include things like inventories, rent reviews and renewals, gas safety certificates, vacant room charges and check-ins in their fees.